zloirock/core-js/CONTRIBUTING.md

 # Contributing

 Contributions are always welcome.
-If you don't know what how you can help, you can check [issues](https://github.com/zloirock/core-js/issues) or ask @zloirock.
+If you don't know how you can help, you can check [issues](https://github.com/zloirock/core-js/issues) or ask @zloirock.

 ## How to add a new polyfill